Ignite-Laboratories/Enigmaneering/enigma0/step3/E0S3 - Triggered.md

 this is a highly contrived example, but it demonstrates the _reuse_ of temporal methods by non-temporal threads.
 Here, the main execution thread is able to stimulate the PrintParity function without any fancy loops.

+Even though it's a single activation, it still requires a potential to operate.
+In most cases, `when.Always` is a perfectly acceptable potential to utilize.

+The last parameter is `async` and indicates if the triggered activation should operate asynchronously or in a blocking fashion.

+### What if you want to trigger the neuron directly?
+That's also acceptable!
+The neuron type provides a `Trigger(async)` function that allows it to directly call `Trigger` on the engine it was created from.